SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 4. Under the "Namespaces" section, select the newly created namespace to access that.
 ![](assets/Exercise1.1_SelectNamespace.png)

-5. Download the sample code from [DMC Extensibility Bootcamp Github Samples](https://github.com/SAP-samples/digital-manufacturing-extension-samples).
+5. Download the sample code [dm-process-extensions](https://github.com/SAP-samples/digital-manufacturing-extension-samples/tree/main/dm-inapp-service-extensions) from DM Extensibility Bootcamp Github Samples.

+This folder contains the codes for three DM process extensions, and in this exercise we will use the first one:

+- api-mssql-nodejs
+- dm-nextnumber-extensions
+- sample-service-extension

 6. Open the folder "api-mssql-nodejs" which is under "dm-process-extensions" in the Visual Studio Code.

 ![](assets/Exercise3.1_OpenInVSCode.png)

 7. (Optional) Build and push the image to your Docker repository.
+This step may take a long time, you can skip it.

 		docker build -t {your-docker-account}/mssqlnodejs -f docker/Dockerfile .